A few short updates regarding the website and personal goings-on. I'm in Japan right now, and next week I'll be climbing to the summit of Mt Fuji!

 It's been a while since I've recorded any new podcasts.
 It's been a busy time for me and the other hosts so we've been taking a break for the last few months.
 I'm sitting on a couple of unedited interviews with some cool industry folk in Edinburgh, so when I get back, I'll work on getting them online!

-For now though, I’ve archived what I’m calling our ‘first season’ of The OZARIN Podcast - you can listen to all our old episodes on the Podcast page.
+For now though, I've archived what I'm calling our 'first season' of The OZARIN Podcast - you can listen to all our old episodes on the Podcast page.
+EDIT: These have since been removed.

 I'm slightly concerned by reports surrounding Soundcloud's imminent demise, having used it to host podcasts for the past year.
 It might not be the greatest business, but it's easy enough to use and affordable.
 I'll be on the lookout for a backup, just in case the worst happens.
 I'd appreciate recomendations from other podcasters/audiophiles also!